ddev/ddev/docs/content/users/usage/commands.md

 ddev get --remove redis
 ```

-In general, you can `ddev get` an add-on multiple times without doing any damage; Updating an add-on can be done with just `ddev get <add-on-name>`.
+In general, you can run `ddev get` multiple times without doing any damage.
+Updating an add-on can be done by running `ddev get <add-on-name>`.
 If you have changed an add-on file and removed the `#ddev-generated` marker in the file, that file will not be touched and DDEV will let you know about it.

 ## `heidisql`